WHITE FIELDS

 Overnights in Bukhara.

-DAY 8 to Day 9• SILK ROAD POMP AND HIDDEN CULTURES
+DAY 10 to Day 11• SILK ROAD POMP AND HIDDEN CULTURES

 Today we’ll travel by train to Samarkand, a cosmopolitan [post] Soviet city where a plethora of diverse cultures (Uzbek, Russian, Tajik, Jew, Ukrainian, Tatar, Turkmen, and even Korean) blend together to form a compelling mixture of languages and culinary traditions.

-Beyond its Timurid marvels, socialist mosaics, and elegant Russian mansions, Samarkand is also unjustly notorious for its large Lyuli population, the “gypsies” of Central Asia: accompanied by a member of the local community we will delve into a Lyuli neighbourhood and go beyond the many clichés still associated with this much-misunderstood culture.
+Beyond its Timurid marvels, socialist mosaics, and elegant Russian mansions, Samarkand is also unjustly stigmatised for its large Lyuli population, the “gypsies” of Central Asia: accompanied by a member of the local community we will delve into a Lyuli neighbourhood and go beyond the many clichés still associated with this much-misunderstood culture.

 Overnights in Samarkand.

-DAY 10 • FAREWELL TO THE COTTON FIELDS
+DAY 12 • FAREWELL TO THE COTTON FIELDS

 After sharing a last Uzbek meal together, we'll take care of your transfer to either Samarkand International Airport or Samarkand Train Station for you homeward flight via either Istanbul or Tashkent.